500.400 REASONABLE ACCOMMODATION POLICY

 - The impact of the accommodation on the operation of the facility including the impact on the ability of other employees to perform their duties and the impact on the facility’s ability to conduct business.

-A separation for disability reasons may be initiated if the employee is unable to perform the duties of his or her position or class after the institution has made a good faith effort to reasonably accommodate the employee’s disability per WAC 357-46.
+An employee may be separated from service if the employee is unable to perform the essential functions of the employee’s position or class, with or without reasonable accommodation, after the institution has made a good faith effort to reasonably accommodate the employee’s disability per WAC 357-46.
 A permanent classified employee being separated due to disability shall be provided with a pre-separation notice that includes information regarding the employee's option to apply for return to employment.
 A separated classified employee may appeal his/her separation, as provided by WAC 357-52.
 Separations due to disability shall not be considered disciplinary actions.

 - Written notice of separation is provided to the employee.
 Notice includes, in part, reason for separation.
 Classified employees will be notified of their option to apply for return to employment and appeal rights.